davidgasquez/kaggle-airbnb/README.md

 destination country and the datasets consists in a list of users with their demographics, web session records, and some summary statistics.

-Due to [Competition Rules][rules], the dataset's can not be shared.
+Due to the [*Competition Rules*][rules], the dataset's can not be shared.
 If you want to take a look to the data, head over the [competition][competition] page and download it.

 [rules]: https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/rules